insurando/inconnect/README.md

 **Session-Id**

-before making requests you must create a session-id with GET ```./utils/sessionid``` which you will provide in the Header for future requests
+before making requests you must create a session-id with GET ```./utils/sessionid``` which you will provide in the Header for future requests.

+> :warning: If submit multiple opportunities, you must create a new session-id for each Opportunity!

 **Header parameters**